bio-tools/pub2tools/docs/output.rst

 tf.idf
 ======

-A simple file of tab-separated values containing normalised `tf-idf <https://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_ scores of (unstemmed) words occuring in the `bio.tools <https://bio.tools>`_ corpus.
+A simple file of tab-separated values containing normalised `tf–idf <https://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_ scores of (unstemmed) words occuring in the `bio.tools <https://bio.tools>`_ corpus.
 It can either be downloaded or generated, more information at :ref:`copy_idf`, which is the command used to copy the file to the output directory.

 .. note::
   As the IDF files are one of the largest files in the output directory and these files are potentially equal across many runs of Pub2Tools, then these could be the files to delete first in a finalised output directory to save disk space (or linked to some master IDF files with ``ln -s``).